t1m0n/health-bar/README.md

-#Heath bar
+# Heath bar

-Health and mana bar from DOTA 2.
+Health and mana bars from DOTA 2.